 Harrogate By The Sea

-The final instalment of a six part series.
+The fifth instalment of a six part series.

 Jenny Hill is a story writer at Writer of Things.